C4illin/ConnectWords/README.md

 2. Install dependencies with `bun install` or `npm install`
 3. Start the server with `bun .` or `node .`
 4. Visit your local ip on port 3000

+## Development

+1. Clone the repo
+2. Install dependencies with `bun install` or `npm install`
+3. Start the server with `bun --watch .`

+All pull requests are welcome!